li33893/meta-analysis/readme.md

 ### 1. Mixing endpoint and change-score effect sizes

-**Problem:** Two studies contributed change-score SMDs rather than endpoint SMDs: Stallard (2024) and Bohr (2023).
-Analysing them separately would leave only *k* = 2 change-score studies, making the separate synthesis unstable and any endpoint-versus-change-score subgroup comparison underpowered.The Cochrane Handbook §10.5.2 and Harrer et al. caution that endpoint and change-score estimates may differ when baseline imbalance, regression to the mean, or inconsistent reporting is present.
+**Problem:** Two studies contributed change-score SMDs rather than endpoint SMDs: Stallard (2024) and Fleming (2012).
+Analysing them separately would leave only *k* = 2 change-score studies, making the separate synthesis unstable and any endpoint-versus-change-score subgroup comparison underpowered.
+The Cochrane Handbook §10.5.2 and Harrer et al. caution that endpoint and change-score estimates may differ when baseline imbalance, regression to the mean, or inconsistent reporting is present.

-**Resolution:** The primary analysis combines endpoint and change-score SMDs.
+**Resolution:** The primary analysis combines endpoint-type and change-score SMDs.
 This is justified using Ostinelli et al. (2024, *Research Synthesis Methods*), who analysed individual participant data from 61 iCBT depression trials and found no substantive difference between endpoint-based, change-score-based, and mixed SMD pooling approaches.
 The Cochrane-level concern should still be acknowledged in the thesis Methods section.

 ### 2. Single-zero dropout events in the acceptability analysis

 **Problem.** Some studies reported zero dropout events in one arm, creating single-zero cells in the 2 × 2 dropout table.

-In the current dataset, the single-zero studies are Ip (2016), Poppelaars (2016), and Smith (2015).
+In the current dataset, the single-zero studies are Fleming (2012), Ip (2016), Poppelaars (2016), and Smith (2015).
 Dropout was not rare across the dataset as a whole, so this was treated as a zero-cell handling issue rather than a classical rare-event problem.

 **Resolution.** The primary acceptability analysis uses `meta::metabin()` with risk ratios, Mantel-Haenszel estimation, and `MH.exact = TRUE`.
 The random-effects estimate is reported with REML and Hartung-Knapp adjustment.